 Learn how to keep garland fresh so your home will look and smell amazing throughout the entire holiday season!
-This easy method will show you how to prevent cedar garland from drying out.
+This easy method will also keep your live Christmas trees, swags and wreaths fresh and will show you how to prevent cedar garland from drying out.

 Every year, I buy yards and yards of fresh cedar garland for my holiday decorating.
 And every year it dries out before the holidays are over.
 This year, I researched How to Keep Garland Fresh and it turns out, it’s pretty simple.